OceanDataFoundation/ODF-Landingpage/README.md

 ## Demo

-We har hosting the development site at Netlify, click [here](https://odf-landingpage.netlify.com/) to view.
+We are hosting the development site at Netlify, click [here](https://odf-landingpage.netlify.com/) to view.